GuillaumeCandela/GuillaumeCandela.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    The project culminated in the "Paper Worlds of Native Voices" exhibition (left) and generated extensive educational materials for workshops on Indigenous languages (right).
+    The project culminated in the "Paper Worlds of Native Voices" exhibition and generated extensive educational materials for workshops on Indigenous languages (left and right).
 </div>

 ## Impact and Legacy